graphprotocol/contracts/README.md

 ## Installation &amp; Deployment of Contracts

-1. Install Node.js `^11.0.0`
+1. Install Node.js `v10.15.1`.
-1. Run `npm install` at project root directory
+2. Run `npm install` at project root directory.
-1. Install and run `testrpc`, `ganache-cli`, or similar blockchain emulator
+3. Install and run `testrpc`, `ganache-cli`, or similar blockchain emulator.
-   - Configure to run on port `8545` or edit `truffle.js` to change the port used by Truffle
+   - Configure to run on port `8545` or edit `truffle.js` to change the port used by Truffle.
-1. Install Truffle 5.0.0
-   - `npm install -g truffle`
-1. Truffle project commands
-   - `truffle install` (installs ethPM dependencies)
-   - `truffle compile` (compiles without deploying, local blockchain emulator not neccessary)
+4. Build
+   - `npm run build` (compile contracts, flatten code, export ABIs and create Typescript bindings)
-   - `truffle migrate [--reset] [--compile-all]` (deploys contracts to your local emulator or specified blockchain)
+   - `npm run deploy` (deploy contracts to local blockchain emulator)
-   - `truffle test` (runs tests)
+   - `npm run test` (runs tests)
-1. See [DEPLOYMENT.md](./DEPLOYMENT.md) for instructions on deploying the contracts to the blockchain.
+5. See [DEPLOYMENT.md](./DEPLOYMENT.md) for instructions on deploying the contracts to the blockchain.

 ## Abstract